PyTorch Gaudi Theory of Operations

 Intel Gaudi Software Lowering Module

 The Lowering module converts the framework provided op or graph to Intel Gaudi software.
 The PyTorch framework dispatches the execution to the registered methods in the Intel Gaudi PyTorch bridge when an op is invoked on Intel Gaudi tensors.
-In Lazy evaluation mode, the Intel Gaudi bridge internally builds a graph with accumulated ops.
+In Eager mode with torch.compile and Lazy mode, the Intel Gaudi bridge internally builds a graph with accumulated ops.
 Once a tensor is required to be evaluated, the associated graph that needs to be executed is identified for the resulting tensor.
 Various optimization passes are applied to the graph, such as:

 • Fusion of ops that are beneficial for Gaudi.